ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/reset-index.python.markdown

 * **Nodes scope**:
   * When resetting an index from the **client**:
     The index is reset only on the preferred node only, and Not on all the database-group nodes.
-  * When resetting an index from the **Studio** (from the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions)):
+  * When resetting an index from the **Studio** [indexes list](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions) view:
     The index is reset on the local node the browser is opened on, even if it is Not the preferred node.

-* If index is [disabled](../../../../client-api/operations/maintenance/indexes/disable-index) or [paused](../../../../client-api/operations/maintenance/indexes/stop-index)
+* If the index is [disabled](../../../../client-api/operations/maintenance/indexes/disable-index)
-  then resetting the index will put it back to the **normal** running state
-  on the local node where action was performed.
+  or [paused](../../../../client-api/operations/maintenance/indexes/stop-index), resetting the index will put it back to the **normal** running state on the local node where the action was performed.

 * In this page:
     * [Reset index](../../../../client-api/operations/maintenance/indexes/set-index-priority#set-priority---single-index)